 If you cannot open a checking account at all, a reloadable prepaid debit card is a fallback.
 Examples include the Brink's Money Prepaid Mastercard, NetSpend, and Bluebird by American Express.
 These cards usually have monthly or transaction fees, so they are not truly free, but they do not require a bank account or credit check.

 Prepaid cards do not build credit either, and they are usually more expensive than a free checking account in the long run.
 Treat them as a stopgap, not a permanent solution.
+For most people the better default is to open a no-fee account like Current Banking, which ships a free Visa debit card with no monthly fee, no minimum balance, and no overdraft fees.

 Frequently Asked Questions